ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 It’s effortless to customize the visualization for vast amounts of data.
 We can choose a linear graph, a single number panel, a gauge, a table, or a heatmap to display our data.
 We can also sort all our data with various labels so data with different labels will go to different panels.

-Last but not least, we can rearrange and resized by dragging panels around.
+Last but not least, there are a ton of [premade dashboard-templates](https://grafana.com/grafana/dashboards){:target="_blank" rel="noopener noreferrer"} ready to be imported, so we don't have to create everything manually.

 # Demo project